kerenhalevy/EDA-_energy-_demand-_generation_and_weather/README.md

-# EDA- Energy Demand Generation and Weather
+# EDA - Energy Demand Generation and Weather
 Data analysis exploration of 4 years of electrical consumption, generation, pricing, and weather data for Spain.
 Hypothesis Investigation: Weather factors affect energy consumption and generation, which affect energy prices.